In her lifetime, Kelly Clarkson has experienced countless standout moments.

 "I'm glad our boys and also our girls have a man to look [up to], who shows them, 'this is how treat a woman, this is how you respect a woman,'" she told Redbook.
 "He takes his daughter on dates and shows her, 'this is what a guy should do.'"

-At just three years old, she says River is paying attention.
+At just five years old, she says River is paying attention.
 Calling the tot "very bold" and "progressive", she recently predicted to People, "She will run a company one day because there's no way she's gonna work for anyone.
 She does not heed to advice very well.
 She's just very ballsy, which is awesome."

 But while she definitely doesn't want her daughter to be a pushover—unlikely considering her self-assured mom turned down several recording contracts pre-Idol because, "They would have completely pigeonholed me as a bubblegum act,"—she's careful to make sure she's not raising a brat.

+Still, she's willing to endure the annoyance now for well-adjusted kids later.
 "You also want to have an adult that doesn't think they're right all the time," she told People.
 "But toddlers are just so egocentric and it's just a stage that some people don't grow out of, let's be real.
 But mine will."